-- After discussion with parents, pupils who are competent will be encouraged to take responsibility for managing their own medicines and procedures to acknowledge that their child is mature and responsible to manage their own medication.
-This information will be recorded in the Individual Healthcare Plan if one is in place. - Parents should be aware that if their child holds their own medication then school staff will not be recording the doses self-administered; - Pupils can only carry and administer their own medication providing parental consent has been gained by completion of a 'Request for child to carry his/her medicine' form (Template C). - If it is not appropriate for a child to self-manage, then relevant staff will help to administer medicines and manage procedures for them; a record of administration will be made. - If a pupil refuses to take medicine or carry out a necessary procedure, staff will not force them to do so but will contact the parents and follow the procedure agreed in the individual healthcare plan.
-The qualified member of staff will call parents to advise. - Parents will be contacted where a pupil is seen to be using their asthma inhaler more frequently than usual as this may indicate their condition is not well controlled. - Any self-administered medicine must be done so in agreement with the parents whilst ensuring that the medication or device is safe and controlled.
+- After discussion with Parent/Carers, pupils who are competent will be encouraged to take responsibility for managing their own medicines and procedures to acknowledge that their child is mature and responsible to manage their own medication.
+This information will be recorded in the Individual Healthcare Plan if one is in place. - Parent/Carers should be aware that if their child holds their own medication then school staff will not be recording the doses self-administered; - Pupils can only carry and administer their own medication providing parental consent has been gained by completion of a 'Request for child to carry his/her medicine' form (Template C). - If it is not appropriate for a child to self-manage, then relevant staff will help to administer medicines and manage procedures for them; a record of administration will be made. - If a pupil refuses to take medicine or carry out a necessary procedure, staff will not force them to do so but will contact the Parent/Carers and follow the procedure agreed in the individual healthcare plan.
+The qualified member of staff will call Parent/Carers to advise. - Parent/Carers will be contacted where a pupil is seen to be using their asthma inhaler more frequently than usual as this may indicate their condition is not well controlled. - Any self-administered medicine must be done so in agreement with the Parent/Carers whilst ensuring that the medication or device is safe and controlled.